 Among these, we coordinated national focus groups to understand some of the systems that fail migrant women workers when addressing sexual harassment.
 We have also worked with rural leaders to better understand some of the obstacles and opportunities for engaging migrant and rural women in civic engagement in their communities.

 Justice for Migrant Women is a founding partner for the Always Essential national campaign to capitalize on the “essential work” narrative highlighted by the COVID-19 pandemic to catalyze public opinion to support policy change to raise standards for low-wage worker health, safety and income.
-Justice for Migrant Women is also leading state-based efforts in Ohio (Essential Ohio) to win protections for agricultural and other essential workers as part of COVID-19 relief and recovery efforts.
+Justice for Migrant Women also led state-based efforts in Ohio (Essential Ohio) to win protections for agricultural and other essential workers as part of COVID-19 relief and recovery efforts.